ghajduk3/OLOUT/README.md

   `Bachmaier et al.` for visualizing phylogenetic trees in 2-dimensional space, which takes into account the induced linear leaf order
     - We aim to present an evaluation metric to measure the quality of the layout in 2-dimensional space.
     - We aim to present and explore an alternative heuristic for the Radial Layout that takes into account the specifics of phylogenetic trees.
-    - We aim to introduce and explore two postprocessing algorithms applied to the Radial Layout so that the quality of the visualization layout is improved.
+    - We aim to present two postprocessing algorithms applied to the Radial Layout so that the quality of the visualization layout is improved.

 <a name="data"></a>
 ## Data